davidsdearaujo/golden_screenshots/README.md

-This helper will use the golden tests structure to create snapshots of your widget tests, with no changes in the tests itself.
+This helper will use the golden tests structure to create snapshots of your widget tests, no changes required in the tests itself.

 ## Features